hseoy/hadix/README.md

-# Hadix Studio
+# Hadix

-Hadix Studio is an open-source Low Code Application Builder aimed at designing and developing production-level applications.
+Hadix is an open-source Low Code Application Builder aimed at designing and developing production-level applications.

 > This project is almost just getting started.